-Visit Grona Lund amusement park (Nearby Hotels)
+Visit Gronalund amusement park

-If you’re traveling with the kids, you can’t miss a visit to Grona Lund amusement park in the summer.
+If you’re traveling with the kids, you can’t miss a visit to Gronalund amusement park in the summer.
 You’ll find entertainment that engages visitors of all ages, including the viking ship ride that showcases rich Scandinavian traditions.
 You can easily spend a day enjoy the thrilling rides, while it also has plenty of on-site food to keep you refueled and live concerts.
 Make sure to time your visit right, as it’s only open from late spring (April/March) to September.

 Explore the famous Vasa Museum

 The highly decorated warship Vasa sailed from Stockholm on her anticipated maiden voyage and sank in 1628.
 It was afloat only minutes before capsizing in front of onlookers in the city’s harbor, and hundreds of years later, the 226-foot-long ship has been completely salvaged.
-It’s extensive restoration is a delight for history enthusiasts, as its the only preserved 17th century ship in the world and boasts an on-site museum that showcases exhibits about the vessel’s history.
+Its extensive restoration is a delight for history enthusiasts, as its the only preserved 17th-century ship in the world and boasts an on-site museum that showcases exhibits about the vessel’s history.

 See the changing of the guard

 You simply can’t visit Stockholm and not see the iconic changing of the Royal Guard.
-Not only is seeing the tradition part of the city’s rich history, but it’s a completely free activity.
+Not only is seeing the tradition a part of the city’s rich history, but it’s a completely free activity.
 The Royal Guard, which are part of the Swedish Armed Forces, boasts around 30,000 guards.
 You can visit and watch the elaborate 40-minute event that happens daily in front of the King of Sweden’s residence.

-Walk around Djurgarden Island (Nearby Hotels)
+Walk around Djurgården Island

-The perfect chance to experience the Swedish countryside, take a walk around Djurgarden Island to discover the most tranquil spot in the city.
+The perfect chance to experience the Swedish countryside, take a walk around Djurgården Island to discover the most tranquil spot in the city.
 The island sits right in the middle of the city and boasts beautiful green spaces to enjoy the outdoors on a bike excursion, afternoon picnic or romantic stroll.
 You can even explore the waterways in a canoe.
 It’s also a treasure trove of cultural attractions, from Rosendals Garden to Skansen and the famous Vasa Museum.

 Step back in time at Skansen

 Admire colorful displays in Rosendals Garden

-Take a break at Rosendals Garden to admire its beautiful displays of colorful foliage in its rose garden, orchard, flower beds and green houses.
+Take a break at Rosendals Garden to admire its beautiful displays of colorful foliage in its rose garden, orchard, flower beds and greenhouses.
 Immerse yourself in the tranquil natural setting, while those who visit with kids can have an educational experience in the children’s garden and visit an artisanal bakery and farm shop.
 Come summertime, you can pick flowers for purchase on the property or nibble on casual bites the cafe that sources veggies grown on-site.

 Marvel at The Royal Palace

 While many visitors only come to The Royal Palace to see the changing of the guard, it has so much more to offer.
-It’s one of the largest palaces in Europe and is the official residence of His Majesty the King of Sweden, boasting 600 rooms that showcase 18th century Italian Baroque style.
+It’s one of the largest palaces in Europe and is the official residence of His Majesty the King of Sweden, boasting 600 rooms that showcase 18th-century Italian Baroque style.
 See the ornate interiors of the reception rooms, Queen Kristina’s silver throne and Gustav III’s Museum of Antiquities.
 You can even see royal costumes and coaches in the Armory.

 Browse exhibits in Fotografiska

 One of the world’s largest meeting places for contemporary photography, Fotografiska is home to four large exhibitions and 20 smaller exhibitions that are presented annually, showcasing a variety of photography styles and subjects.
 You can meander through the halls to see portraits, landscapes and black and white photos from both local artists and notable international names such as Annie Leibovitz and David LaChapelle.
-From the top floor cafe, you can even soak up stunning views over the city.
+From the top floor cafe, you can soak up stunning views over the city.